Polymer/old-docs-site/0.5/docs/polymer/touch.md

 - Mouse events are only fired after the touch sequence ends.
 - Mouse events are not fired on elements without a click event handler.
-One must be attached by default, or directly on the element with “onclick”.
+One must be attached by default, or directly on the element with "onclick".
 - Click events are not fired if the content of the page changes in a mousemove or mouseover event.
 - Click events are fired 300ms after the touch sequence ends.